Pranjal448/Tenant-Aware-In-Network-Address-Caching/README.md

 # Tenant-aware additions over switchv2p

-This directory contains only the changes introduced in the improved version of SwitchV2P.
+This project is an extension to paper "In-Network Address Caching for Virtual Networks" published in ACM SIGCOMM 2024.
 The original switchv2p codebase already provides the base simulator, switch, gateway, client, and trace handling.
 This README documents what was added or changed here.

 ## What changed